 - 1 butternut squash, deseeded and cut into bite-sized pieces (do not peel)

-- 2 onion, halved, then thinly sliced
+- 2 onions, halved, then thinly sliced

 Onions are endlessly versatile and an essential ingredient in countless recipes.
 Native to Asia…